Aspirants

-Aspirants is a 2021 Indian Hindi-language coming-of-age web series produced by The Viral Fever (TVF) and created by Arunabh Kumar and Shreyansh Pandey, written by Deepesh Sumitra Jagdish and was directed by Apoorv Singh Karki.
+Aspirants is an Indian Hindi-language coming-of-age drama web series produced by The Viral Fever (TVF) and created by Arunabh Kumar and Shreyansh Pandey, written by Deepesh Sumitra Jagdish and directed by Apoorv Singh Karki.
 It stars Naveen Kasturia, Shivankit Parihar, Abhilash Thapliyal, Namita Dubey and Sunny Hinduja.
 The story follows three friends, Abhilash, Guri and SK who are preparing for the UPSC exam at Rajinder Nagar, Delhi.

 The series began streaming on 7 April 2021, with five episodes have been premiered online on TVF's YouTube Channel and TVF Play.
 The season finale aired on 8 May 2021.

+In October 2023, TVF announced the second season of the series, which premiered on Amazon Prime Video on 25 October 2023.

+Aspirants is one of the highest rated web series in Hindi and is considered by many to be one of the best web series in the language.

 Premise

 TVF Aspirants is about the past and present of three friends, Abhilash, Guri and SK, who are UPSC aspirants.
-The past explains their UPSC Aspirant life in Old Rajinder Nagar, Delhi and their struggle to crack the examination, while the present examines their lives outside the Rajinder Nagar as adults.
+The past explains their UPSC aspirant life in Old Rajinder Nagar, Delhi and their struggle to crack the examination, while the present examines their lives outside Rajinder Nagar as adults.

 The series is set in Old Rajinder Nagar, a locality in Delhi that is home to several coaching centers and hostels for UPSC aspirants.
 The story revolves around Abhilash, Guri, and SK, three friends who are preparing for the UPSC exam.
 The series portrays the ups and downs of their lives, their personal and professional struggles, and their relationships with each other and with their families.

-One of the key strengths of the series is its realistic portrayal of the lives of UPSC aspirants.
-The show provides an honest and raw portrayal of the challenges and struggles that aspirants face while preparing for the exam.
-The show depicts the long hours of studying, the pressure to succeed, the sacrifices that aspirants have to make, and the toll that the preparation takes on their mental and emotional well-being.
-It also highlights the financial struggles that many aspirants face, with several characters having to take up part-time jobs to make ends meet.

-The characters in the series are well fleshed out and have distinct personalities.
-Abhilash is a serious and determined aspirant who is driven by his desire to succeed.
-Guri, on the other hand, is a more laid-back and carefree character who often finds himself in difficult situations.
-SK is a reserved and introverted character who struggles with his self-esteem and confidence.
-The interactions between the characters are realistic and relatable, and the chemistry between them is one of the highlights of the show.

-The series also does a great job of exploring the personal lives of the characters and their relationships with their families.
-The show depicts the struggles of aspirants who come from modest backgrounds and have to face the expectations and pressure of their families.
-The show highlights the emotional toll that the preparation takes on the families of aspirants, who often have to make significant sacrifices to support their children's dreams.